ulala-x/net-zmq/docs/benchmarks.md

 **Message Size Impact**: The Sleep overhead is most pronounced with small messages (64B) where NonBlocking is 1.73x slower, while for large messages (65KB) it's 1.86x slower.

-**Recommendation**: NonBlocking mode is not recommended for production use due to poor performance (25-86% slower).
+**Recommendation**: NonBlocking mode has relatively lower performance (25-86% slower), so there's no need to use it.
 Use Poller for most scenarios (simplest API with best overall performance) or Blocking for single-socket applications.

 ### Receive Mode Selection Considerations